Voter ID requirement back on Maine lawmakers' agenda

-MAINE, USA — The Maine Legislature is once again being asked to pass voter ID as a way to increase confidence in elections- this time following all the controversies of 2020.
+MAINE, USA — The Maine Legislature is once again being asked to pass voter ID as a way to increase confidence in elections—this time following all the controversies of the 2020 General Election.

 Maine already requires people to show proof of who they are and where they live when they register to vote.
 But when those voters actually go to the polls they just have to state their name and address, with no requirement to show an ID.